Applications for the Aggie Creative Collective will open Wednesday, February 22, 2023.

 The Aggie Creative Collective Overview

-The Aggie Creative Collective, in addition to being a creative residency experience, is a five-week zero-credit 491 course taking place during Summer I (Tuesday, June 2nd - Friday, July 2nd) for Creative Writing students & Summer II (Tuesday, July 6th - Monday, August 9th) for Visualization students.
+The Aggie Creative Collective, in addition to being a creative residency experience, is a five-week zero-credit 491 course taking place during Summer I (Tuesday, May 31st - Tuesday, July 5th) for Creative Writing & Summer II (Thursday, July 7th - Tuesday, August 9th) for Visualization.
 Eligible applicants must have a minimum of 30 credit hours (or Sophomore-level class distinction), 12 of which must have been completed at Texas A&M. Those with 30 credit hours (or Sophomore-level class distinction) can participate with a letter of support from faculty (which should be emailed to firstname.lastname@example.org), though participation in the URS program is limited to those with Junior-level class distinction and above.
 (URS eligibility requirements can be found on LAUNCH's website.)
 Applicants to ACC must not be graduating until Spring 2023 to participate.

 Furthermore, your residency experience is contingent upon your area of study, scholarly focus, and creative genre of choice.
 Due to the intensive nature of the residency program, it is mandatory that participants attend ALL sessions, as a $500 scholarship award is given to all admitted residents contingent upon their attendance.
 If the attendance requirement is not met, students will be expected, under contractual obligation, to return the full amount of their scholarship award to Texas A&M University.
 Summer class venues will be determined by Texas A&M University guidelines and policies.

 Finally, by participating in the Aggie Creative Collective, accepted students must agree to participate in the Undergraduate Research Scholars Program (URS) as part of their obligations and are expected to comply with all URS deadlines as stated.

 Aggie Creative Collective Memorandum of Understanding: